-There’s been a huge boom in adult orthodontics, which is good because it means that many people who hadn’t gotten their teeth straightened as teens are now seeing the cosmetic and functional benefits of straighter teeth.
+There’s been a huge boom in adult orthodontics in Columbus, which is good because it means that many people who hadn’t gotten their teeth straightened as teens are now seeing the cosmetic and functional benefits of straighter teeth.

 Sometimes, though, you might find yourself in an unpleasant situation.
 You start out getting orthodontic treatment with braces, but decide that many of the drawbacks are harder to deal with than you initially thought, and you want to switch to a system that’s free of all the wires and brackets from metal braces.

 Why People Dislike Braces

 There are no complaints about the functionality of braces–they remain the best way to move your teeth.
 But many people aren’t happy with some of the other things that come along with braces.

 As adults, we think that the visibility of braces isn’t a big deal–we made it past high school, after all.
 But sometimes it turns out to matter more to us than we thought.
 Your first day of going to work wearing braces can be eye-opening.